microsoft/AI-For-Beginners/lessons/4-ComputerVision/06-IntroCV/README.md

 plt.imshow(im)
 ```

 Traditionally, OpenCV uses BGR (Blue-Green-Red) encoding for color images, while the rest of Python tools use more traditional RGB.
-For the image to look right, you need to convert it to RGB color space, either by swapping dimensions in numpy array, or by calling OpenCV function:
+For the image to look right, you need to convert it to RGB color space, either by swapping dimensions in NumPy array, or by calling OpenCV function:

 ```python
 im = cv2.cvtColor(im,cv2.COLOR_BGR2RGB)